GabrielMoreau/uvmat-doc/help/README.md

 This GUI **editxml.fig** visualises and edits XML files.
 It is automatically called by the browser of **uvmat.fig** when a file with extension .xml is opened.

-When an input file is opened, editxml detects the title key, *e.g.* <ImaDoc>, and looks for the corresponding XML schema (*e.g.* {ImaDoc.xsd} ).
+When an input file is opened, editxml detects the title key, *e.g.* <ImaDoc>, and looks for the corresponding XML schema (*e.g.* `ImaDoc.xsd`).
-This schema is sought in the directory defined by <SchemaPath> in the installation file {PARAM.xml} of UVMAT.
+This schema is sought in the directory defined by <SchemaPath> in the installation file `PARAM.xml` of UVMAT.
 If the schema is found, the hierarchical structure and keys given by the schema are diplayed.
 Otherwise the keys of the XML file are displayed.